Jurickson Profar Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Phillies pitching staff ranks 14th in MLB.

-- The Phillies' 5.10 team ERA ranks 23rd across all league pitching staffs.
+- The Phillies have a 4.99 team ERA that ranks 23rd among all MLB pitching staffs.

-- The Phillies allow the 10th-fewest home runs in baseball (20 total, one per game).
+- The Phillies rank 13th in baseball in home runs allowed (21 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.